ubuntu / debian

 vimrc

-You can customize your vi editor by creating a ~/.vimrc
+You can customize your vi editor by creating a ~/.vimrc file and saving your

 settings there.
 Like: